agilepixels/laravel-resource-abilities/README.md

 ### Supplying additional context

-When authorizing actions using policies, you may pass a parameters array as the second argument to the `abilities()` method.
+When authorizing actions, you may pass a parameters array as the second argument to the `abilities()` method.
 These parameters will be added when checking the ability on response.

 ```php